MicrosoftDocs/azure-docs/articles/openshift/howto-aad-app-configuration.md

 10. On the page that appears, copy down the **Object ID**.
 We will refer to this value as `GROUPID` in the [Create an Azure Red Hat OpenShift cluster](tutorial-create-cluster.md) tutorial.

 > [!IMPORTANT]
-> In order to sync this group with the "osa-customer-admins" OpenShift group, create the cluster via the Azure CLI.
-The Azure Portal currently lacks a field to set this group.
+> To sync this group with the osa-customer-admins OpenShift group, create the cluster by using the Azure CLI.
+The Azure portal currently lacks a field to set this group.

 ## Create an Azure AD app registration